Animal physiotherapists help animals that have undergone medical and surgical treatment to recover through a process of rehabilitation

 The most common routes into the profession are:

-• completing an undergraduate degree in veterinary physiotherapy, currently offered by Harper Adams University and Moreton Morrell College, part of Warwickshire College.
+• an undergraduate degree in veterinary physiotherapy, currently offered by Harper Adams University and Moreton Morrell College, part of Warwickshire College.

 The postgraduate training offered is typically either at MSc or PGDip level.